Entries from March 2008 ↓

 March 31st, 2008 — Encouragement, Reluctant Writers, Teaching Writing

-Last week in Teaching writing, part 1, I promised you some good news, and here it is: writing doesn’t have to be a tearful, hair-pulling experience!
-Plant a few seeds by trying some of these simple ideas, and soon your kids’ writing will begin to bloom!
+In Teaching writing, part 1, I promised you some good news, and here it is: writing doesn’t have to be a tearful, hair-pulling experience!
+Plant a few seeds by trying some of these simple writing ideas, and soon your kids’ papers will begin to bloom!

 In addition, teach your students to incorporate grammar concepts into their writing.
 Are they learning about prepositional phrases or appositives, for instance?
 Require them use one in a current composition.

-Offer variety.
-If your kids’ writing diet consists mainly of boring book reports, change things up a bit!
+If your kids’ writing diet consists mainly of boring book reports, add some variety!

-- Descriptive writing lessons help students use their senses to zoom in on details—the crunch of golden leaves underfoot; the rich, buttery aroma of sugar cookies browning in the oven; the mournful howl of a winter gust as it whips through barren branches.
+Descriptive writing lessons help students use their senses to zoom in on details when describing a food or describing a place—the crunch of golden leaves underfoot; the rich, buttery aroma of sugar cookies browning in the oven; the mournful howl of a winter gust as it whips through barren branches.

-- Informative writing can include biographies, news articles, recipes, advice columns, short reports, instruction manuals, and more.
+Informative writing is also known as expository writing.
+It can include biographies, news articles, recipes, advice columns, short reports, instruction manuals, and more.
 As students get older, introduce persuasive essays and research papers as well.

-The last part of the series, Teaching writing, part 3: The writing process, will appear next Monday, April 7.
-Come on back to learn how to use the writing process to set your kids up for success!
+The last part of the series, Teaching writing, part 3: The writing process, will appear next week.
+Come back to learn how to use the writing process to set your kids up for success!

 Copyright © 2008 Kim Kautzer.
 All rights reserved.